Post

 Flag: VishwaCTF{th15_15_4_5up3r_53cr3t_c0d3_u53_1t_w153ly_4nd_d0nt_5h4re_1t_w1th_4ny0ne}

-The question gave us a jpg file and a text file containing a message from someone.
+The question gave us a JPG file and text file to investigate.
+The text file seem to be be a letter from Akshay.

 1